WPMedia/themes-lerna-playground/README.md

 - [x] Use fixed version for default publish https://github.com/JackHowa/lerna-monorepo-components/blob/main/lerna.json#L5
 - [x] Publish all for one branch `stable` to `stable` tag https://github.com/JackHowa/lerna-monorepo-components/runs/3118218953?check_suite_focus=true
 - [ ] Publish really anything (including stable) independently?
 - [ ] Only publish on changes for one branch `canary`.
-Using version independent
+Using version independent.

 Want the iteration of version to in the lerna.json to change upon GitHub Action publish.